Skip to main content

 Speakers:

-• Chair: Charlotte Turner, Bean Research
+• Chair: Charlotte Turner, CEO, Bean Research

-• Nathan Goode, Social Value Portal
+• Nathan Goode, Chief Knowledge Officer, Social Value Portal

 Day Two